matslil/sisdel/sisdel.md

 something.
 On a lower level, only the sky is the limit, and Sisdel should put no restriction on its use unless necessary.

-The chapter [Why Sisdel?](#whysisdel) could be seen as a number of use scenarios that the language intends to fulfill.
-The next section in this chapter, [Principles](#principles), gives some collected wisdom with current programming languages.
+The chapter [Why Sisdel?] could be seen as a number of use scenarios that the language intends to fulfill.
+The next section in this chapter, [Principles], gives some collected wisdom with current programming languages.

-Next section, [Design decisions](#designdecisions), describes design decisions that have been made and the rationale for each of them.
+Next section, [Design decisions], describes design decisions that have been made and the rationale for each of them.

-Principles {#principles}
+Principles
 ----------
-Principles are statements that should guide the langauge design.
+Principles are statements that should guide the language design.
 These are seen as truths for having the best design, and have no internal order of priority.
 The numbering is only for easy reference.